Skip to content

 }

-But what if do_some_work() throws an exception?
-The program's control flow jumps straight to stack unwinding, and when the std::thread destructor finds that the thread is still joinable, std::terminate ruthlessly kills the entire process.
-No error message, no room for recovery—just a crash.
-You might think, "Can't I just add a try-catch?"
-You can, but you have to do this everywhere you use std::thread, and missing even one is a ticking time bomb.
+But what if t.join() throws an exception?
+The control flow jumps to stack unwinding, t's destructor finds the thread still joinable, and std::terminate unceremoniously kills the entire process.
+No error message, no recovery, just a crash.
+You might think, "I'll just add a try-catch?"—you can, but you must do this everywhere std::thread is used.
+Missing one is a ticking time bomb.

-A common fix is to write a manual RAII wrapper that automatically joins in the destructor.
+A common fix is to write a custom RAII wrapper that auto-joins in the destructor.
 We actually did this in the ch01 article.
-But every project has to write its own version, and the join() in the destructor is a blocking call—if the thread is running a long task, your program will hang when the guard is destroyed, with no way to tell the thread "it's time to stop."
+But every project needs its own version, and the destructor's join() is a blocking call—if the thread is running a long task, your program hangs when the guard is destroyed, with no way to signal the thread to stop.

 std::jthread: The Auto-Joining Thread

 Now let's look at std::jthread.
-Its "j" stands for joining—the name already tells you its core selling point: it automatically joins on destruction.
-The usage is almost identical to std::thread, so you can basically swap them in without thinking:
+Its name implies "joining"—it tells you its core selling point right there: automatic join upon destruction.
+Usage is almost identical to std::thread, so you can basically swap them blindly:

 cpp